- Search The Registry

 - Creating Support

 *Ben Powers born on this date in 1949.
-He was an African American actor.
+He was a Black actor.

-Powers was best known for his role as Keith Anderson on the Good Times sitcom that aired on CBS in the middle to late 1970s, His character was the football player husband of Thelma Evans, who was played by BerNadette Stanis on the hit series from producers Norman Lear and Bud Yorkin.
+Powers was best known for his role as Keith Anderson on the Good Times sitcom that aired on CBS in the middle to late 1970s, His character was the football player husband of Thelma Evans, who was played by BerNadette Stanis on the hit series from producers Norman Lear and Bud York.
 Powers also played the character Moochie on another CBS series The New Mike Hammer that starred Stacey Keach.

 Ben Powers died of liver cancer on April 6, 2015 in Providence, RI.